belgort-clark/ctec-126-module-4-weekly-assignment-3/README.md

 ## ASSIGNMENT DETAILS

 Create an HTML page that has a form on it.

-The form should have the following attributes and values set:
+The form must have the following attributes and values set:

 - name = "order"
 - id = "order"
 - action = "http://ctec.clark.edu/~belgort/formprocessing/processform.php"
 - method = "POST"
-- Your HTML and CSS must validate and be named coding-challenge-10.html
+- Your HTML and CSS must validate
+- Your HTML file must named project-2.html
 - Your page must pass all WAVE tests and must not contain errors, contrast errors, or alerts
 - Place some text on the form that lets the user know that all fields are required
 - Create the following fields: